Theodore H. Quisenberry, Manager

 During a disaster, over

 34 agencies operate from our Emergency Operations Center.
-Homeland Security Division staff can be reached 24 hours a day, 7 days a week, for response to such incidents as terrorist attacks, severe weather/tornado touchdown, floods, hazardous materials incidents, industrial accidents and more.
+Homeland Security Division on-call staff can be reached 24 hours a day, 7 days a week, for response to such incidents as terrorist attacks, severe weather/tornado touchdown, floods, hazardous materials incidents, industrial accidents and more.

 Homeland Security Division also serves as the headquarters for the Local Emergency Planning Committee (LEPC) for